qwertie/ecsharp/lemp/avoid-tedium-with-LeMP.md

 Introducing Enhanced C#
 -----------------------

 Enhanced C# is normal C# with a bunch of extra syntax.
-This actually has nothing to do with LeMP, aside from the fact that a some of the new syntax exists simply to allow macros to make use of it.
-Unlike some other macro systems, LeMP and EC# **do not** allow you to define new syntax.
+This actually has nothing to do with LeMP, aside from the fact that a lot of the new syntax exists simply to allow macros to make use of it.
+Unlike some other macro systems, LeMP and EC# **do not** allow macros to define new syntax.
 EC# is a "fixed-function" parser, not a programmable one.

 A few bits of this syntax have been used in the article already:

+- The `$` and `..` operators, which are used for capturing syntax trees as you have seen.
+- Word attributes: I observed that normal C# has something called "contextual keywords" like `yield` and `partial` that are normally _not_ keywords, unless used in a specific context.
+I generalized this idea by allowing my parser to treat _any_ identifier as a contextual keyword.
+Thus `set` is a contextual keyword in `set string _existingField` and `rule` is a contextual keyword in `public static rule int ParseInt(string input)`.
 - Macro blocks: there is a new statement of the form `identifier (args) {statements;}`.
 It is used to invoke macros, although there are also many macros that don't use this syntax.
 Macro blocks can also have the simpler form `identifier {statements;}`.
 Property getters and setters like `get {...}` and `set {...}` are actually parsed using this rule.
 - Methods as binary operators: given a method like `Add(x, y)`, you are allowed to write ``x `Add` y`` instead.
 It means the same thing.
 - Attributes on expressions: words like `public`, `static`, `override`, and `params` are "attribute keywords" that modify the meaning of whatever comes afterward.
 In normal C# you can only put these attributes on things like fields, methods, and classes; but enhanced C# allows you to put attributes on _any_ expression, in case a macro might use the attribute.
 That explains why `Constructor(public readonly int Foo) {}` is a valid statement.
-It also explains why `$(params args)` is used in the `replace` macro: the `replace` macro is taking advantage of the fact that `params` is already defined as a C# attribute keyword!
-- Word attributes: I observed that normal C# has something called "contextual keywords" like `yield` and `partial` that are normally _not_ keywords, unless used in a specific context.
-I generalized this idea by allowing my parser to treat _any_ identifier as a contextual keyword.
-Thus `set` is a contextual keyword in `set string _existingField` and `rule` is a contextual keyword in `public static rule int ParseInt(string input)`.
 - Token trees: as I mentioned, EC# is a fixed language with a fixed syntax.
 However, one of the bits of syntax is called a token tree, which has the form `@{ list of tokens }`.
 A token tree is a collection of tokens with parentheses, brackets and braces grouped together (e.g. `@{ ] }` is an invalid token tree because the closing bracket isn't matched with an opening bracket).
 Long after the file is parsed, the token tree can be reparsed by a macro (e.g. LLLPG) to give meaning to its contents.

 EC# includes many other adjustments to the syntax of C#, and they are very nearly 100% backward compatible with standard C#, although the parser may contain bugs and I welcome your bug reports.

 You might be wondering, "hey, didn't you have to do a lot of work to extend the C# parser to support all this extra syntax?" and the answer is: actually, no, not really; I mean it was a lot of work to parse C# from scratch, but in fact the Enhanced C# parser is _less_ complex than the standard one.
-Last time I checked, Roslyn's parser was 10,525 lines of code (442 KB), while the EC# parser is 1979 lines of code (with comparable quantities of comments in both).
-EC# uses LLLPG, with 5160 lines of generated output code (137 KB).
+Last time I checked, Roslyn's parser was 10,525 lines of code (442 KB), while the EC# parser is about 2500 lines of code (with comparable quantities of comments in both).
+EC# uses LLLPG, with about 5000 lines of generated output code (137 KB).

 How can it be smaller when it has more syntax?
 Well, LINQ isn't done yet, so that's a factor.
 But in many ways the syntax of EC# is more _regular_ than standard C#; for instance, a method's formal parameters are essentially just a list of expressions, so this method is parsed successfully: